epatyukova/LLM-DFT-input-generation/data_for_finetuning/README.md

 Oxides contain input files of oxides M_xO_y with different stoichiometries (x,y) (also not necessarily observed or corresponding to known oxidation states) (4621 files)

 There is also a python notebook used to extract data from aiida archive

+Instruction-dataset-generation notebook allows formatting the data in the 'input'-'output' format to finetune the TinyLlama model (the fine-tuning script using the whole set of weights fine-tuning, without any peft techniques is availible in their repo https://github.com/jzhang38/TinyLlama/blob/main/sft/finetune.py)